Rankings mean everything in SEO.

 Then, enter your target keywords in the box:

 You can enter multiple keywords at once by separating them with a comma:

 Finally, hit the “Add Keywords” button:

-Now, when you go to the Keywords module’s dashboard, you’ll see your keywords in the keywords list (the last section on the module):
+Now, when you go to the Rank Tracker module’s dashboard, you’ll see your keywords in the keywords list (the last section on the module):

 You’ll notice there’s no keyword data available when you first add your keywords.